dcmlr/kitti360_ros_player/README.md

 requirements.txt` and run `catkin_make` from the root of your catkin workspace.

-**Launch Simulation:** To start the simulation you use `roslaunch` and specify the launch file `launch/Kitti360.launch` as well as the directory where the KITTI-360 are located.
+**Launch Simulation:** To start the simulation you use `roslaunch` and specify the launch file `launch/Kitti360.launch` as well as the directory where the KITTI-360 files are located.

     roslaunch launch/Kitti360.launch directory:=/path/to/kitti/files/...

 This will start the simulation and publish all available sensors in ROS.
-To control the simulation check out the keyboard mappings that are printed upon start.
+To control the simulation, check out the keyboard mappings that are printed upon start (and below).

 **Mandatory KITTI-360 files**